nickmvincent/paidf_consultation/owui/README.md

 Notes
 - The Tool/Filter/Pipe variants reuse logic via `flywheel_shared.py` to stay consistent with the Action behavior and templates.
 - If desired, `flywheel_action.py` can be refactored to import the shared helpers to fully deduplicate logic.
+- Data access: When running inside OpenWebUI, data (chat, tags, feedbacks) is read via the in-process models (`open_webui.models.chats/feedbacks`) and not by direct SQL queries.
+In standalone tests or environments without the OpenWebUI backend loaded, the code transparently falls back to reading the local SQLite file for test isolation.

 Build (standalone scripts)
 - Some OpenWebUI installs load single-file plugins via the admin panel and cannot resolve local imports.